-Kindly allow me to add something that a lot of Japanese learners don`t know, not even most teachers in the schools.
-I got to know this as i have been doing research on JLPT since 2010, take exams with my students (毎年生徒とSMUを”散歩”しましょう. (笑) ) and also attend teacher conferences with teachers from other countries.
+Please allow me to add something that a number of Japanese learners may know, not even the teachers in the schools.
+I got to know this as I have been doing research on JLPT since 2010, taking exams with my students and have been attending teacher conferences with teachers from other countries.

-Every level of JLPT tests you on different areas of the language.
+Every level of JLPT will test you on different areas of the language.

 N5: Ability to use correct particles in sentences, basic vocabulary, basic usage of forms, usage of time, date, usage of adverbs, Japanese greetings